-Abstract: We explore the dynamic relationship of school choices at different educational levels and how it affects school segregation.
-Using administrative data from New York City, we find causal effects of middle schools that students attend on their high school applications and assignments.
+Abstract: We explore how students' previously attended schools influence their subsequent school choices and how this relationship affects school segregation.
+Using administrative data from New York City, we document the causal effects of the middle school a student attends on her high school application/assignment.
 Motivated by this finding, we estimate a dynamic model of middle and high school choices.
-We find that middle schools' effects operate mainly by changing how students rank high schools rather than how high schools rank their applications.
-Our counterfactual policy analysis shows that policymakers can exploit the dynamic relationship of school choices to design more effective policies.
+We find that the middle schools' effects mainly operate by changing how students rank high schools rather than how high schools rank their applications.
+Counterfactual analysis shows that policymakers can design more effective policies by exploiting the dynamic relationship of school choices.

 Abstract: We develop a signaling model of prestige seeking in competitive college applications.
-A prestigious program attracts competition from applicants, which in turn makes the program more selective in admitting students.
-This further increases the program's prestige and draws further competition, and so on.
-This amplifying effect of prestige seeking results in a program with little or no quality advantage enjoying a significant prestige in equilibrium.
-On the student side, the pursuit of prestige forces them to "sacrifice” their idiosyncratic preferences, or fits, for programs in application, resulting in a misallocation of program fits.
-The analysis of major choice data from Seoul National University provides evidence for the significant role played by the prestige concerns, for misallocation of major fits, and for its adverse effect on a student's academic performance in the chosen major, when majors are assigned through competitive screening---an important feature of college admissions adopted in many countries.
+A prestigious program attracts high-ability applicants, making its admissions more selective, which in turn further increases its prestige, and so on.
+This amplifying effect results in a program with negligible quality advantage enjoying a significant prestige in equilibrium.
+Furthermore, applicants “sacrifice” their fits for programs in pursuit of prestige, which results in misallocation of program fits.
+Major choice data from Seoul National University provides evidence for our theoretical predictions when majors are assigned through competitive screening—a common feature of college admissions worldwide.